ameyer2002/SOC-Home-Lab/SecurityOnion_setup.md

 # Security Onion

-Setting up the Security onion should be fairly simple.
-I will have to configure two interfaces for this.
+Setting up the Security Onion should be fairly simple.
+I did some research and found this [Github repo](https://github.com/Security-Onion-Solutions/securityonion/blob/2.4/main/DOWNLOAD_AND_VERIFY_ISO.md) that had the ISO image to download.
+On Security Onion's documentation, I saw I could download an AMI for Security Onion to be deployed in AWS which is really intriguing and something I may pursue down the line when I want to switch up the architecture of this SOC.
+But to start, I will have to configure two interfaces for this.
 One for management and one for sniffing.
 The management interface will be assigned an IP of **192.168.240.50**.
 Since my LAN VMs are between the range of 192.168.240.100–192.168.240.200, I want the management interface to be outside that DHCP/static range to avoid IP conflicts.

 <img width="800" height="600" alt="image" src="https://github.com/user-attachments/assets/969c0421-60c3-4a35-b558-3c28e5b93484" />